 The duties and liabilities for directors and officers in financial services M&A transactions are similar to most other M&A transactions: to achieve the best outcome for their constituents, which, in most cases, are the shareholders.
 Directors also are subject to obligations under federal banking law and supervisory guidance.
-Although the relevant standards are not squarely addressed in M&A transactions, a director nevertheless would need to meet those standards when evaluating an M&A transaction, such as by exercising effective challenge of management and considering whether and the extent to which the transaction is consistent with the company's strategy and risk tolerance.
+A director would need to meet those standards when evaluating an M&A transaction, such as by exercising effective challenge of management and considering whether and the extent to which the transaction is consistent with the company's strategy and risk tolerance.